-If you thought sleeping on the sofa to avoid your partner’s snoring or blanket-hog tendencies was the right move for your sleep quality, a new study suggests you may want to rethink your position.
+If you thought sleeping on the sofa to avoid your partner’s snoring, blanket-hog tendencies, and wondering why the norm of couples sleeping together ever became the accepted standard of living for your sleep quality, a new study suggests you may want to rethink your position.

 New research from the American Academy of Sleep Medicine of more than 1,000 adults found that people who share a bed with a romantic partner get better sleep than those who go in for solo sleep.

 Yeah, for many of us (like those who have bed hogs for bedfellows or who are hot sleepers or who just need space for once) that might sound like a crock of bull.
 But hey, the data is the data.
 So if you’re thinking about going forward with a sleep divorce, maybe read this study first.

 The researchers found that couples who sleep together fall asleep faster, exhibit lower tendencies toward sleep apnea, and stay asleep longer than those who don’t.
 They also experience milder insomnia, more time asleep, and less fatigue than couples who sleep separately.
 Yes, really.
 And if that’s not enough, sharing a bed with your romantic partner can also lower depression, anxiety, and stress, and make you feel more satisfied with your life and relationships.